Baratheonly/Reviews_Postgres/README.md

 - Refactored looping query for building an array of photos into a single query.
 Reduced stress on the database which was affecting response times.
 - Refactored insert into values (row constructor) for adding photos to the database, to insert into select (table constructor).
 Values required about 15-20 lines of code, and Select only required 3.

-After deploying EC2 instance, stress test using Loader.io
+## Deploy EC2 instance and stress test using Loader.io
 Initial test of 100 RPS looked promising with average response after initial spike between 2 - 3 ms and 0.0% error rate.
 Database is both consistent and fast.
 Next stress load will increase to 1,000 RPS:
 ![Screen Shot 2022-06-17 at 11 56 53 AM](https://user-images.githubusercontent.com/100612152/174859429-c649672e-cf76-4ac6-9365-f38ff539b401.png)